suryart/dynamic_configuration/README.markdown

 environment, while all the other Options.main settings will evaluate to their values defined in config/options/main.rb.

-### Overriding settings of locally ###
+### Overriding settings locally ###

-Create a local/ subdirectory of the options directory, then create a file corresponding to the group of settings of which one or more you want to override, for example config/options/local/main.rb:
+This is mostly meant for applications that are stored in a version control system and on which multiple persons work.
+One can keep the core settings in config/options, and also create a config/options/local directory, that can be svn ignore'd or added to .gitignore.
+If then someone wants to override some setting just on a particular server or just on his local development environment, he/she can create a file corresponding to the group of settings of which one or more he/she wants to override, for example config/options/local/main.rb:

 ```ruby
 # config/options/local/main.rb